-15 Things To Do In & Around Togakushi
+15 Things To Do In Togakushi & Where To Stay

-Nestled in the mountains to the north-west of Nagano City, Togakushi is famous for its natural beauty and spiritual significance.
-It is a place of dramatic seasonal change experiencing heavy snowfall in winter, bursting into verdant forests and wild flowers through spring and summer, before turning slowly into a mosaic of color – of gold, amber, and red – in autumn.
+Nestled in the mountains to the north-west of Nagano City – and within the actual boundary of the city – Togakushi is famous for its seasonal beauty, spiritual significance and mixed natural/cultural attractions.
+It is a place of dramatic seasonal change experiencing heavy snowfall in winter, bursting into verdant forests and wild flowers through spring and summer, before turning slowly into a mosaic of colour in autumn – and all within easy reach of Nagano Station.
+On this page you will find the following information:

-Taking around 50 to 60-minutes to reach by public bus from Nagano Station, the forested mountains of Togakushi offer lots of enticing reasons to visit.
+Taking between 45 to 70-minutes to reach by public bus from Nagano Station, the forested mountains of Togakushi offer lots of enticing reasons to visit.
 Home to some of the most important Shinto shrines in Japan, the area plays a role in the creation myths of Japan itself; while its relative seclusion and deep forests were the birthplace of the Togakure school of ninja.

 1 / THE SHRINES OF TOGAKUSHI: ‘OKUSHA’ & GIANT CEDARS / all year round*